mmlacak/crochess/docs/source/libcc/concepts.rst

 Linked lists
 ------------

-All linked lists are realized as a :c:`struct` holding pointer to its own type.
+All linked lists are :c:`struct`\s holding pointer to its own type; an item in a linked list is called :c:term:`link`.

-As a result, each item in a linked list holds ownership over next item in a sequence, and -by extension- to the rest of that linked list.
+Each item in a linked list holds ownership over next item in a sequence, and -by extension- to the rest of that linked list.

-Also, :c:data:`NULL`\-pointer to linked list is equivalent to an empty linked list.

-Type of a pointer to any item in a linked list is the same type as pointer to linked list itself.
+Linked list is simply a pointer to the first item in that list, :c:data:`NULL`\-pointer is equivalent to an empty list.

-To distinguish the two, an item in a linked list is called :c:term:`link`.

 For instance, :c:struct:`CcTypedStepLink` defines :c:term:`link` :c:`struct`,
 chaining together :c:term:`link`\s builds typed steps, i.e. whole linked list.